KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

     where time unfolds, differentiation sharpens,
     and moral tension arises.
 * **Subversal** — domains where coherence unravels,
-    and structures dissipate toward dispersion.
+    and forms dissipate toward dispersion.

 When distinctions of motion or pattern are necessary,
 Zenetism may describe states as exhibiting: